simonduq/openlab/appli/iotlab_examples/simple_robot/README.md

 The output can be saved on a file (e.g. ``nc 20000 m3-381 > robot.txt``) and plotted
 using ``python plot_imu.py robot.txt``

-## Demo with animated plot

-A complete demo using this firmware is described on the [wiki iotlab github](https://www.iot-lab.info/tutorials/submit-an-experiment-with-a-mobile-m3-nodes-using-the-web-portal/)